ChrisMoralis/auth-api-node-js-and-vanilla-js/README.md

 ## Quickstart
+- git clone this repo and 'cd' into it
+- npm install
-git clone this repo and 'cd' into it npm install replace .env.example with .env and enter your Moralis API key npm start
+- replace .env.example with .env and enter your Moralis API key
+- npm start
-Log into Metamask
+- Log into Metamask
-Set your `homepage` link
+- Set your `homepage` link in `functions.js`
-For token gating - update the token ID information in `index.js`
+- For token gating - update the `token_id` information in `index.js`
+- public folder is for the front end
+- index.js is for the backend

 # Sign in With Node JS & Express
 This guide will show you how to implement a basic full-stack node JS application with a vanilla JS and HTML front-end where the user can login with their MetaMask wallet & Moralis Auth API and establish a JWT.